garrandall/popular-music-data/tracks/homegrown-honey-darius-rucker.md

 You shake it down to your roots
 Did your momma teach you how to do that thing you do Yeah, nothing sweeter than wild
-I’ll take a sip of that smile
+I 'll take a sip of that smile
-I’ll bet the boys at home can’t leave you alone
+I 'll bet the boys at home can 't leave you alone
 You little homegrown honey, honey, honey
-You’re so money, money, money
+You 're so money, money, money
 You got a country road Carolina soul
-Baby you’re just so homegrown
+Baby you 're just so homegrown
-You’re so money, money, money
+You 're so money, money, money
 You got a country road Carolina soul
-Baby you’re just so homegrown
+Baby you 're just so homegrown